M-earnest/tutorial_jupyter_books/content/1_github/template.md

 ![depicting the rendered README](../../static/readme_rendered.png)

-Let's get started!
+Feel free to add some details about your course now!
 Click on the `README.md`, then hit the edit button in the upper right corner.
-Add details about your course, including its title, a brief description, your credentials, and how others can reach out to you.
+You can include your course title, a brief description, your credentials, and contact information.
 Please keep the credit included to our original G0RELLA template lectures.

+We'll revisit the `README.md` file later in the section {doc}`../3_create/markdown`, where you'll learn how to format it using Markdown.

 #### The LICENSE